-As someone works in the tech field, I enjoy having technology and gadget to improve my life.
+As someone works in the tech field, I enjoy having technology and gadgets to improve my life.

-But I have mixed feelings about them: They are usually not the prettiest, and is hard to match my home interior style.
+But I have mixed feelings about them.
+They are usually not the prettiest, and it is hard to match my home interior style.
 So whenever possible, I’d love to hide them!

 People have them inside drawers of kitchen island, bathroom vanity, desk, you name it.
 So when I got my nightstands, I knew that I want to add power strip inside the drawer!